 A flea's environment

 While most people do treat their dogs for fleas, not many treat their homes.
 Interestingly, much of a flea's life cycle can occur off of a host.
 And your home creates a more-than-suitable environment that makes it easy for fleas and eggs to survive.
-But you can do things in your home to help prevent fleas.
-A few ways include regularly vacuuming as well as washing dog beds any any bedding or linens your dog comes in contact with.
+But you can do things in your home to help prevent fleas, such as frequent cleaning.
+You'll want to regularly vacuum as well as wash dog beds, toys and any bedding or linens your dog comes in contact with.

 Pro Tip: Use hot water when washing items as it's typically more effective at killing any fleas or flea eggs.